Free for a week, then $19 for your first month

 Cons

-1. Phone support limited to Canadian business hours.
+1. Phone support is limited to Canadian business hours.

 2. Limited direct EMR plug‑ins; copy‑paste most workflows.